Factbox: Promises made by Russian leaders at the St Petersburg forum

 2010, Medvedev

-"Russia should became an attractive country where people from all around the world would be eager to pursue their dreams, looking for better opportunities for success and self-realization."
+"Russia should became an attractive country where people from all around the world would be eager to pursue their dreams, looking for better opportunities for success and self-realisation."

 2012, Putin